armandowni/Nuxt-Typeorm/README.md

 # Template Project Nuxt2-Vuetify

 Hello guys this is a template project based nuxt framework.
-I add some framework like vuetify, express, and typeorm.
+I add a library like vuetify.
 I hope this template makes you easier to build a website.
 Enjoy this template guys

 ## Build Setup Nuxt